tarungoswami06/st-race-demo-backend/README.md

 This repo contains source code of ST Trot Race Demo Project.

-First, Create an .env file locally.
-You can duplicate .env.sample and name the new copy as .env.
+First, Take a pull of the code into your local.
+I have intentionally added .env file so user can easily able to run the project without and hassle.
+Also alternatively you can duplicate .env.sample and name the new copy as .env.
 Add the variables value as per your needs and configuration.

 ## Docker configuration